 World Heritage study trip to Paris 2019

-The MA in World Heritage Studies at the Ironbridge International Institute of Cultural Heritage is about the policies, practices and politics of protecting heritage sites within the framework of UNESCO’s World Heritage Convention.
+The MA in World Heritage Studies at the Ironbridge Centre for Heritage is about the policies, practices and politics of protecting heritage sites within the framework of UNESCO’s World Heritage Convention.
 Based on our extensive international network and experience, we provide theoretical and practical insights in international heritage governance and its links to tourism, local communities and sustainability.

 One way in which we make use of our connections with international experts is in the context of an annual study trip to Paris.
 This year, we visited the headquarters of UNESCO to get a unique behind-the-scenes impression of its work and we took a closer look at two very different World Heritage properties.